Rajani-05/Diet-Recommendation-System/README.md

 ### Dataset
 I used Food.com kaggle dataset Data with over 500,000 recipes and 1,400,000 reviews from Food.com.
 Visit this [kaggle](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews?select=recipes.csv) link for more details.
-### Backend Developement
-The application is built using the FastAPI framework, which allows for the creation of fast and efficient web APIs.
-When a user makes a request to the API (user data,nutrition data...) the model is used to generate a list of recommended food similar/suitable to his request (data) which are then returned to the user via the API.

 ### Deployement using Docker
 #### Why Docker?
 By using Docker, you can ensure that the environment in which the application is exactly the same as the environment in which it was built, which can help prevent unexpected issues and improve model performance.
 Additionally, Docker allows for easy scaling and management of the deployment, making it a great choice for larger machine learning projects.
-#### Docker-Compose
-My project is composed of different services (frontend,API).
-Therefore, our application should run on multiple containers.
-With the help of Docker-compose we can share our application using the yaml file that define the services that runs together.

 ### Project Architecture